 Death and subsequent family history

-Alexander did not have long to enjoy life in Sussex as he died on 1 February 1882, aged just 46, on his return from a visit to Cape Town, South Africa, and was buried at sea.
-The cause of death is not publicly recorded.
+Alexander did not have long to enjoy life in Sussex as he died on board SS Dunrobin Castle on 1 February 1882, aged just 46, on his return from a visit to Cape Town, South Africa, and was buried at sea.
+The cause of death is not publicly recorded, although some reports attribute his death to “accidental drowning”.
 His estate was valued for probate at £338,819 (equivalent to over £43 million in 2022).

 In the 1891 census, his widow Anne was living at Wispers with six of her children and her niece, Eliza Duguid.
 Resident in the house were a cook and eight other servants.
 The butler, Harry Smart, and groom, Walter Plummer, and their families were living in separate cottages in the grounds.